sisl/Contrail/docs/source/tutorial.rst

 * MAP: displays the selected trajecotries with respect to a set reference point.

   * Hovering the mouse over the map enables the click-and-drag functionality to adjust the center of the map and scroll to zoom in and zoom out.

 * REFERENCE POINT: represented by latitude (°) / longitute (°) / altitude (ft) coordinates.

   * To change it, click **Set Reference Point**.
 This will generate a popup window that gives you the ability to clear and set a new reference point.
-If cleared and never reset, the reference point will be invalid and you won't be able to visualize any encounters.
+If cleared and never reset, the reference point will be invalid and you won't be able to visualize any encounters
-  You must type in a valid reference point value in the form x.x/x.x/x.x and click **Save** in order to begin visualizing again.
-You should see the updated reference point value in the grey section above the map.
+  * Must type in a valid reference point value in the form x.x/x.x/x.x and click **Save** in order to begin visualizing again
+  * See the updated reference point value in the grey section above the map

 * DATA TABLE: displays every waypoint for the visualized aircraft trajectories.

   * This data table is editable
     * To change the altitude for the waypoint at time 0, click the altitude box in that row and begin typing your desired value and hit enter to confirm your update

       * Must click **Update Data Table** to see your changes propogated correctly

     * To add a waypoint to any exisitng AC trajectory, click **Add Row** to create an empty row in which you can input the AC ID and fill in the rest of the columns with your desired values

       * Must click **Update Speeds** after adding any new waypoints to see your changes propogated correctly

 .. _tutorial_create_mode: